 - to acquire basic data and concepts with the aim of developing phenomenological models and enhancing understanding of observations in situ.

-Thus, LRE's research and development is organised around three closely linked main themes:
+Thus, LECO's research and development is organised around three closely linked main themes:

 - Theme 1: The biogeochemical behaviour of radionuclides in the "reservoir" compartments of ecosystems – soils and sediments.